sodadata/docs/soda-cloud/failed-rows.md

 ### Examine failed rows

-If you have connected it to **Soda Core**, Soda Cloud displays samples of failed rows for failed check results for which you have implicitly or explicitly collect failed row samples.
+If you have connected it to **Soda Core**, Soda Cloud displays samples of failed rows for failed check results for which you have implicitly or explicitly collected failed row samples.

 * Implicitly, Soda automatically collects 100 failed row samples for the following checks:
   * [reference check]({% link soda-cl/reference.md %}#failed-row-samples)